-If an individual professional does not intend to retain the profits of the corporation, but instead pay out the profits, by way of either salary or dividends, then they face an overall tax burden of up to 50% - in the case of dividends, this is split into two levels: corporate/trade tax at the level of the corporation as well as individual tax at a flat rate.
+If an individual professional does not intend to retain the profits of the corporation, but instead pay out the profits, by way of salary or dividends, then they face an overall tax burden of up to 50% - in the case of dividends, this is split into two levels: corporate/trade tax at the level of the corporation (at approximately 30%) as well as individual tax at a flat rate (26.375% on the remaining 70%).
 Thus, there is no benefit.